Gallai-Ramsey number of odd cycles with chords: Introduction

-\begin{thm} [\cite{exponential}] Let $G$ be a fixed graph with no isolated vertices and let $k\ge1$ be an integer.
-Then $GR_k(G) $ is exponential in $k$ if $G$ is not bipartite, linear in $k$ if $G$ is bipartite but not a star, and constant (does not depend on $k$) when $G$ is a star. \end{thm}
+\begin{thm} [\cite{exponential}] Let $H$ be a fixed graph with no isolated vertices and let $k\ge1$ be an integer.
+Then $GR_k (H) $ is exponential in $k$ if $H$ is not bipartite, linear in $k$ if $H$ is bipartite but not a star, and constant (does not depend on $k$) when $H$ is a star. \end{thm}

-It turns out that for some graphs $G$ (e.g., when $G=C_3$), $GR_k( G)$ behaves nicely, while the order of magnitude of $R_k(G)$ seems hopelessly difficult to determine.
-It is worth noting that finding exact values of $GR_k (G)$ is far from trivial, even when $|G|$ is small.
-We will utilize the following important structural result of Gallai~\cite{Gallai} on Gallai colorings of complete graphs.
+It turns out that for some graphs $H$ (e.g., when $H=K_3$), $GR_k(H)$ behaves nicely, while the order of magnitude of $R_k(H)$ seems hopelessly difficult to determine.
+We will utilize the following important structural result of Gallai~\cite{Gallai}.